Ethel Borden

-Ethel Borden Harriman (December 11, 1897 – July 4, 1953) was an American heiress, actress, and author who worked as a screenwriter at MGM and RKO during the 1930s.
+Ethel Borden Harriman (December 11, 1897 – July 4, 1953) was an American author, actress, and heiress of the wealthy Harriman family.
+She worked as a screenwriter at MGM and RKO during the 1930s.

 Early life

 Ethel Harriman was born into a wealthy New York family in 1897.
 Her father, J. Borden Harriman, was a banker, and her mother, Florence "Daisy" Hurst, was a suffragist and diplomat who served as the Minister to Norway after her father's death.